JoeProgram/bga-copenhagen/README.md

 - **Polyominoes** - aka "Tetris Pieces" or "Facade Tiles."
 - **Polyomino Origin** - the lowest, left-most square of the shape.
 Since polyominoes can be irregular, there's not a super clear system of what their "origin" should be.
 - **Polyomin Min Grid Cell** - a different sort of origin - the bottom left corner of the polyomino's "bounding box."
 Because of the nature of polyominoes, there may or may not be an actual square in this grid cell, depending on the type of piece and its rotation and flip.
-- **Position Selected Polyomino vs Place Selected Polyomino** - positioning is all done on the client side, and is akin to the player holding up the piece above their board and saying "hm..." as they rotate it around.
-Placing it is submitted to the server, similar to a player actually putting a piece into its final spot.
 - **Shape** - a list of local coordinates that represent the shape of a polyomino, that can be rotated, flipped, and used to check for valid placement.